 This is what keeps my website ticking over – thank you!

 Since I travelled to Tokyo on a budget, much of the below itinerary contains free activities, though prices are listed when this is not the case.

-This is a park like you’ve never seen one before.
-Complete with temples, a sprawling museum complex and – in the 25 degree heat – gorgeous summertime vibes, this was the perfect spot for a morning stroll.
+This is a park like you’ve never seen before.
+Complete with temples, a sprawling museum complex and – in the 25-degree heat – gorgeous summertime vibes, this was the perfect spot for a morning stroll.

 I continued down the path to the National Museum, where I visited the Japanese Art exhibitions.
 The samurai armour, painted screens and elaborate ceramic paintings were a great introduction to Japanese art and culture.